 A green space used by 13 million people each year, Golden Gate Park is both a place of recreation and travel.
 In support of Mayor Ed Lee’s Vision Zero Executive Directive, SFMTA and the San Francisco Recreation and Parks Department (SFRPD) are partnering on the Golden Gate Park Traffic Safety Project, which aims to reduce unsafe vehicle speeds and better manage traffic in the park.

 In November 2016, SFMTA in partnership with SFRPD installed nine speed humps and one raised crosswalk on John F. Kennedy Drive (west of Transverse Drive) as a near-term measure to address speeding.
-Since late 2016, staff have solicited feedback from stakeholders to inform the development of another set of safety improvement projects for the entire park that will be constructed in early 2018.
+Since late 2016, staff have solicited feedback from stakeholders to inform the development of another set of safety improvement projects for the entire park that will be constructed starting in 2018.

 View project proposals, summaries of public feedback, and other project materials under the 'Related Reports & Documents' header on this page.
 To stay informed about this project, please share your email with us under the 'Receive Updates' header.